 Rinse dirt from the injured area with warm water.
 Place a cold compress over the face in the area of the injury to reduce swelling.
 Call our office immediately to assess further injuries, prevent infection and repair the tooth.

 Check the tooth to see if there is any food trapped inside or around it.
 Brush and floss the area thoroughly.

 Rinse the mouth vigorously with warm salt water and try to dislodge any debris.
 Give the appropriate dose of pain relief medication and call the office to make an appointment.

 Many children occasionally suffer from cold sores around the lips and canker sores inside the mouth.
 These sores usually take seven to fourteen days to heal.
 There are products at your local pharmacy that will help relieve the pain.
 Please let us know if these sores occur often or last longer than usual.
 Some serious diseases may begin as sores and need prescription medications.

 Most Common Causes of Injury to Teeth

-These are bathtubs, tile floors, coffee tables, stairs, swimming pools, play structures, bicycle riding, trampoline, basketball, baseball, playing in construction zones and scooters.
+Most tooth injuries commonly occur from bathtubs, hard-surfaced floors, tables, stairs, swimming pools, play structures, bicycle and skateboard riding, trampoline, contact sports, and baseball.
 Professionally fitted mouth guards can prevent injuries to the teeth and are offered by our office.
-Please refer to Frequently Asked Questions Regarding Mouth Protectors on our website.
+Please refer to our page regarding Mouth Protectors.